 All volunteers must sign and submit a Liability Waiver Form (PDF) prior to helping the clean up.
 If the volunteer is under the age of 18, the Liability Waiver Form must be signed by this or her legal guardian.

-The 12th Annual Watershed Wide Clean-up will take place in Owatonna on September 19th from 9am to 12 noon at Morehouse Park.
-The event is hosted in conjunction with the Cannon River Watershed Partnership, who helps to find sponsors and coordinate the clean-up event.
+The 14th Annual Watershed Wide Clean-up will take place in Owatonna on September 17th from 9am to 12 noon at Morehouse Park.
+The event is hosted by the Clean River Partners, who helps to find sponsors and coordinate the clean-up event.